HelenBrgg/ddm-akka/README.md

 ```

 All data of all tables will be stored in the `LocalDataStorage` class. __NOTE: Currently, this is only an utility structure used by `DependencyMiner` - but in future it will be expanded to become a proper Akka actor.
-Each system will receive one such an actor to actively query and store data which it specifically requires.__
+Each system will receive one such actor to actively query and store data which it specifically requires.__

 ### 2. Generating tasks

 Once a table has been fully read, it will be paired up with each previously fully-read table and passed on to the `TaskGenerator`.
 The `TaskGenerator` will generate one or more `Task`s based on each pairing.

-A `Task` is a simple data structure, describing two tables and two respective selection of their columns which are to be checked for unary inclusion dependencies.
+A `Task` is a simple data structure, describing two tables and two respective selections of their columns which are to be checked for unary inclusion dependencies.

 ![](./docs/structures.svg)

 Each `Task` will be turned into a `TaskMessage` when delegated. __NOTE: Currently, a Task message contains all unique values of the list columns in full.
-Once we get an incremental algorithm, as well as the LocalDataStorage actor working, our strategy of task generation may change significally.__
+Once we get an incremental algorithm, as well as the LocalDataStorage actor working, our strategy of task generation may change significantly.__
 In order for `DependencyWorker.TaskMessage`'s to not become too large (which can very quickly trigger out-of-memory errors in Akka's serialization layer), the `Task`s will be generated to achieve a certain size limit (currently 80mb).

 __NOTE: The current implementation of `TaskGenerator` is imprecise and does not fully utilize the size limit.__